-Becoming a heavy machine operator can change the course of your life.
+Becoming a heavy machine operator or using a polishing wheel can change the course of your life.
 If you’re a thorough, detail-orientated individual who enjoys seeing construction (or demolition) projects take shape with your diligence and hard work, then look no further for a program that can also jump-start your earning potential.
 You might find yourself asking, “What does it take to be a heavy machine operator?” and an answer can be found on our website.

 You also may find yourself wondering what a heavy machine operator really does.
 A heavy machine operator controls or drives construction equipment, including cranes, forklifts, bulldozers, cargo and dump trucks, among others.
 They use this equipment to aid in the building of public and private infrastructure, including buildings, roads, and bridges.